bloominstituteoftechnology/node-testing1-guided-solution/README.md

     })
   ```

-- pass the test exporting an empty object from car.js.
+- Pass the test exporting an empty object from car.js:

   ```js
   // car.js
   module.exports = {}
   // car.spec.js
   const Car = require('./car')
   ```

-- add another assertion.
-It should fail.
+- Add another assertion.
+It should fail:

   ```js
   it('makes instances of Cars', () => {